 As a practical matter, even in community property states, many creditors do not go to the trouble of suing both spouses, as doing so tends to complicate the legal process involved in obtaining a judgment.
 However, this does not mean that a particularly aggressive creditor will not pursue all of its available rights to collect a debt.

 One important disclaimer: Community property laws are unique to each state -- no two states share the same laws.
 The discussion above regarding spousal liability is meant to provide general information about community property as a theory.
 Your state's laws may vary from the general theory.
 Therefore, it is important to consult with an attorney in your state who can review the details of your situation and give you accurate and precise advice about your rights and liabilities under your state's laws.

-Generally speaking, if the spouses never resided in a community property state, and only one spouse signed the loan contract (such as a credit card agreement), then the signatory-spouse is liable for the debt.
+If the spouses never resided in a community property state, and only one spouse signed the loan contract (such as a credit card agreement), then the signatory-spouse is liable for the debt.
 Conversely, the non-signatory spouse does not share in his or her spouse's liabilities in non-community property states.

 Now let us turn to bankruptcy.
 Let us assume one spouse filed for protection under chapter 7 or 13 of the federal bankruptcy code.
 That filing may not have any effect, positive or negative, on the non-filing spouse.
 In a non-community property state, the filing of one spouse does not give the other spouse protection of the "automatic stay" (blocking creditors from collection) or the bankruptcy discharge.

 Similarly, one spouse filing bankruptcy will not have an effect on the other spouse's credit report, if there are no joint debts.
 If there are joint debts, you can expect the bankruptcy to be noted in some way on the credit record of the non-filing spouse.